dreamplayerzhang/vcbld/README.md

 ## Contributing:
 All contributions are welcome!

-For the moment, vcbld was tried on macOS X and linux, however, since my windows machine died recently, I wasn't able to test it on windows.
-I would appreciate if contributors could try building and using vcbld on windows.
-That would be of great help.
+For the moment, vcbld was tried on macOS X and linux.
+Development on windows is needed as well.

 ## License:
 Code licensed under the [MIT License.](https://github.com/MoAlyousef/vcbld/blob/master/LICENSE)